chef/chef-web-docs/chef_master/source/vmware.rst

 .. code-block:: ruby

-   knife[:vra_username] = 'myuser'
+   knife[:vra_username] = 'user'
-   knife[:vra_password] = 'mypassword'
+   knife[:vra_password] = 'password'
    knife[:vra_base_url] = 'https://vra.corp.local'
-   knife[:vra_tenant]   = 'mytenant'
+   knife[:vra_tenant]   = 'tenant'
    knife[:vra_disable_ssl_verify] = true # if you want to disable SSL checking.

 Additional ``knife.rb`` settings are required to integrate with vRO:

 .. code-block:: ruby

-   knife[:vro_username] = 'myuser'
+   knife[:vro_username] = 'user'
-   knife[:vro_password] = 'mypassword'
+   knife[:vro_password] = 'password'
    knife[:vro_base_url] = 'https://vra.corp.local:8281'

 A basic clone example for vRA is:

 Creates a server from a catalog blueprint.
 Find the catalog ID with the ``knife vra catalog list`` command.
-After the resource is created, knife will attempt to bootstrap it (install chef, run chef-client for the first time, etc.).
+After the resource is created, knife will attempt to bootstrap it.

 Each blueprint may require different parameters to successfully complete provisioning.
 See your vRA administrator with questions.
-We'll do our best to give you any helpful error messages from vRA if they're available to us.
+Knife will attempt to provide any helpful error messages from vRA if they're available.

 Common parameters to specify are: